↑

 1. Listen for sounds of nature.
 (Do you hear any birds or insects?)

 3. Observe the colors you see.
-(Count the number of different colors or shades of the same color.)
+(Count the number of colors or shades of the same color.)

 4. Touch the pokey grass, soft leaf, or rough tree bark.
+(Take off your shoes for more sensations.)

-5. If appropriate, for example if you’re in a garden, can you try a sample of something picked fresh?
+5. If appropriate, for example, if you’re in a garden, can you try a sample of something picked fresh?
 If not, try eating your lunch or enjoying a coffee break in a quiet place outdoors.

-You can stand up and walk around your workplace if you can’t leave.
-Try standing as you work.
+• You can stand up and walk around your workplace if you can’t leave.

-Do anything that helps you move around a little bit more.
+• Do anything that helps you move around a little bit more.

 Exercise completes the stress cycle.
 There is a lot of science in the statement ‘exercise reduces stress’!